Washington State Residency

 If you meet all the above requirements, you can use the updated Washington Higher Education Residency Affidavit to request a change in residency status.
 Note that if you applied or will apply for state financial aid using the Washington Application for State Financial Aid (WAFSA), then you do not need to submit this affidavit form separately.
 The affidavit is part of the WAFSA.

-If you have questions about residency, please email your question to our Residency Officer at residency@btc.edu.
+If you have questions about residency, please email our Residency Officer at residency@btc.edu.

 If you are ready to submit paperwork, please email your form and supporting documentation to our Residency Officer at residency@btc.edu or call Admissions at 360.752.8345 to make an appointment with our Residency Officer.